 Here is the catch.

-You can quickly assess the performance of your product sales from this given radar chart.
-You can see that in January, Smart Phones account for the majority of sales.
-Similarly, Computers sales are down, while Smart Phones sales are up in March.
+You can quickly assess the performance of your product sales from the given radar chart.
+You can see that in January, smartphones accounted for the majority of sales.
+Similarly, Computer sales are down, while smartphone sales are up in March.
 This visual aid makes it simple to comprehend your sales report at a glance.

 In that case, the Comparison Bar Chart is the perfect tool for doing so.
-Assuming you obtained the information below, let’s get into the work.
+Assuming you obtained the information below, let’s get to work.

 Months | Name | Sales |